How to Homeschool in Iowa

 - discounts to our annual conference, HSLDA membership, and more.

 * Many member benefits are available on our website Member Portal.

 SECOND: Choose which of the five Iowa homeschooling options you want to use.

-The options are listed above with links to details on each.
+The options are listed above with links to details and toolboxes full of resources for each.

 THIRD: Find a curriculum that works for your family.